ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/05-sending-d2c-messages.md

 ---
 layout: "page-fullday-windows"
-title: "Sending Telemetry to the Cloud"
+title: "Sending Device-to-Cloud (D2C) Messages"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
 teaser: "In this lab you will build a Universal Windows Platform application that collects ambient light data and sends it to the Cloud."
 show_meta: true
-comments: false
+comments: true
 header: no
 breadcrumb: true
 categories: [raspberry-pi, windows-10, dragonboard, minnowboard, c#, iot, maker, azure, azure-iot-hub]